-$$H = \frac{\int{-\infty}^{\infty} Q(t)dt}{\int{-\infty}^{\infty} P_0(t)dt} \tag{4}$$ where Q(t) is the flow profile and $P_0(t)$ is the pressure profile through time measured by the instrument's pressure transducer and flowmeters.
+$$125 \quad H = \frac{\int{-\infty}^{\infty} Q(t)dt}{\int{-\infty}^{\infty} P_0(t)dt} \tag{4}$$ where Q(t) is the flow profile and $P_0(t)$ is the pressure profile, which both can be monitored by the device.
 Figure 2e shows the measurement principle.
-By pushing down the piston to create a vacuum within the chamber, air starts to flow from the sample to the syringe through the nozzle tip, ultimately re-establishing atmospheric pressure conditions therein.
+By pushing down the piston to create a vacuum within the chamber, air starts to flow from the sample to the syringe through the nozzle tip ultimately re-establishing atmospheric pressure conditions therein.
 Consequently, two time-dependent profiles Q(t) and $P_0(t)$ can be obtained.
 It should be noted that the measured response function H is strongly related to the sample permeability and that other parameters, such as the geometry of the rock specimen, are also needed to ultimately determine permeability.
 Some of these parameters may be difficult to obtain, especially in the field.
 Thus, an empirical calibration of the device was conducted with an artificial fracture consisting of two polished granite samples whose aperture can be controlled by the thickness of feeler gauges in between, yielding (Brown and Smith, 2013):

-$$T = -1.5\log{10}(a{TP}) + 8.29\tag{5}$$
+$$T = -1.5 \log{10}(a{TP}) + 8.29 \tag{5}$$

 where a{TP} is the hydraulic fracture aperture, which is assumed equivalent to the known separation (i.e., the mechanical aperture) of the parallel granite plates, and T is a value obtained from a measurement with the TP, which is the common logarithm of the final H when the pressure in the syringe returns to ambient pressure.
 Based on this empirical calibration and by directly measuring the response function H, hydraulic fracture apertures can be determined with this device (New England Research, 2015).
 The validity of this method was tested on parallel-plate fractures in the range between 20 μ m and 2 mm, yielding a insignificantly small uncertainty of $\pm 1.4\%$ (Brown and Smith, 2013).
 Nevertheless, for natural rough fractures, to our knowledge, no validation and also no precision assessment have been performed yet.
-Based on measurements with this device, we will demonstrate its reliability for applications on natural fractures.